digi-ron/AU-Falcon-SPUD-Project/Engine/PCV/PCV.md

 {: .block-note}

 if you need to replace the PCV, follow the below steps:
-1. gently twist and pull the PCV from the top of the rocker cover on the engine
+1. Gently twist and pull the PCV from the top of the rocker cover on the engine

     ![PCV Post-Removal](./PCV-removed.jpg)